LifeBogger presents the Full Story of a Football Manager best known by the Nickname; ‘The Tragic One’.

 Following a 3–3 draw with Wigan Athletic on 9 March 1985, McDonough, who was 26 years old at the time, states that he “battered” 20-year-old Moyes for not putting sufficient effort into the game.

 Roy McDonough is regarded as British’s wildest footballer.
 He was popularly regarded with names like the ‘big fella’ with the moustache, Red Card Roy etc.

-He was sent off (Red carded) a record 22 times during his career.
-He is compared to modern-day Sergio Ramos who have a similar red card record.
+The rugged footballer was sent off (Red carded) a record 22 times during his career.
+They compared him to modern-day Sergio Ramos who has a similar red card record.

-He’s been described as terrifying, a footballer’s bully, a self-confessed serial boozer and womaniser.
+We have described him as terrifying, a footballer’s bully, a self-confessed serial boozer and a womaniser.
 In fact, McDonough’s tale is not for the faint of heart.
 David Moyes was indeed a true victim of bullying.

 David Moyes Daughter Story with Wilfried Zaha: